SammTavv/UselessLang/README.md

 ### number and longnumber
 `number` is just a normal 32 bit integer.
 <br>`longnumber` is just a normal float.
+<br>Notice: the current hour is added to every `number`, so if it's 2PM (14), the number 5 is changed to 19.

 ### word, longword and shortword
 `word` is a string that CAN'T contain spaces.